tleonhardt/sockets/inet/README.md

 * the method of identifying a socket (i.e. the format of a socket address)
 * the range of communication (i.e. between applications on the same host or between applications on different hosts connected to a network)

-Internet domain IPv4 (AF_INET) sockets allow communication between applications on different hosts located on the same network.
-Internet domain address are a combination of a 32-bit IPv4 address and a 16-bit port number.
+Internet domain sockets allow communication between applications on different hosts located on the same network.
+Internet domain address are a combination of an IP address and a 16-bit port number.
+For IPv4 sockets the IP address is a 32-bit unsigned number, while for IPv6 sockets, the IP address ia a 128-bit number.

 Stream vs Datagram sockets
 --------------------------